BlazeInferno64/BlazeInferno64/README.md

 </a>

 # My Email For Any Queries-
-- 📫 How to reach me ... you can reach me by mailing me at this email address just click once at the blue colored text -
+- 📫 How to reach me ... you can reach me by mailing me at this email address just click once at the box or the mail image below  -
 <a href="mailto:blazinginfernodragon123@gmail.com" target="_blank">

 ```
-BlazingInfernoDragon123@gmail.com
+blazinginfernodragon123@gmail.com
 ```
 </a>